Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Main results

 \subsection{Important classes of matrices based on their discrepancy values}

-We know that the unitary matrices as the set of square matrices with unit singular values, and partial isometries as the set of square matrices with zero and one singular values play an important role in the characterization of singular values.
-We believe that in order to understand the discrepancy values better, we need to understand the equivalent classes for the discrepancy values.
-In this section, we explore the structure of the classes of matrices with unit discrepancy values and talk about matrices with or zero and one discrepancy values.
-Before that, we need some tools:
+We know that unitary matrices have unit singular values, while partial isometries have zero and one as their singular values, and both matrices play an important role in the characterization of singular values.
+We believe that to understand discrepancy values better, we need to understand the equivalent classes of matrices associated with them.
+We explore below the structure of matrices with unit discrepancy values and discuss matrices with or zero and one discrepancy values.
+Before that, we need some tools.